paul-hammant/tbd/content/strangulation/index.md

 after the strangler vines that creep up existing trees, in order to steal sunlight at canopy level of a jungle.

 The trick is to have a mechanism to route invocations of logic between the old and new solutions for the same.
-Say you are an Airline, and you'd written your first online purchasing experience in Perl.
+Say you are an Airline, and you had written your first online purchasing experience in Perl.
 You're now wanting to do 'Elixir' and its web framework 'Phoenix'.

-Strangulation is where you'd use the Apache server that your doubtless had fronting Perl, to **conditionally** route HTTP requests to Erlang/Elixir/Phoenix.
+Strangulation is where you would use the Apache server that your doubtless had fronting Perl, to **conditionally** route HTTP requests to Erlang/Elixir/Phoenix.
 Say your first completed milestone was 'Loyalty Account View/Edit' you would route based on the URLs the browser was seeking pages for.
 Obviously agreeing on URLs (and cookies) is key for the old Perl and new Elixr app.
 So is deployment in lockstep.